ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 <details>

 <summary><b>(Click to expand)</b></summary>

+> **📌 Personal Learning Note:**
+> I took time to independently review and refresh several Linux command-line fundamentals, including which commands to use for system enumeration, how to interpret their output, and the correct syntax for writing them.
+This helped reinforce consistent command usage, improved clarity in my workflow, and ensured that I fully understood what each command was doing rather than running them by memory alone.

 ### Objective
 To learn how to perform basic navigation, view files, and execute commands within the Linux terminal.